peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream outputStream,
         PeterO.Cbor.JSONOptions options);

 Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
 If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
+The example code given in  can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 <b>Parameters:</b>